 If you want to be a blessing for other families like Yemane’s and Bizunesh’s, you’re invited to learn more about volunteering.
 You’re also invited to help us build more homes for low-income families to buy with affordable mortgages by making a donation today.

 Twin Cities Habitat for Humanity has launched a new strategic plan to more than double Habitat homebuying opportunities for Twin Cities families.
-To learn more about the plan, called Impact 2020, follow this link.
+Learn more about the plan, called Impact 2020.